saman1234/getting-cleaning-data/README.md

 > read 7352 items
 > Read 2947 items
 > Read 2947 items
 ####Step 2.
-Extracts only the measurements on the mean and standard deviation for each
+Extracts only the measurements on the mean and standard deviation for each measurement.
-        > measurement.
 ####Step 3.
 Uses descriptive activity names to name the activities in the data set.
 ####Step 4.
 Appropriately labels the data set with descriptive names.
 #### Step 5.
-Creates a second, independent tidy data set with the average of each
-       > variable for each activity and each subject.
+Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-Done.